fredericbarthelet/blog-theodo-article-demo/readme.md

 * **Emphasize the added value of your work:** insist on the weak points the product had before the developments, and how beneficial your team is for your client's product.

-* **Don't use shortcut during your demonstration.** The persons that will use your product may not have your skills.
-During your demonstration, you are no longer a developper. **You endorse the role of the final user of the product, act accordingly.**
+* **Endorse the role of the final user of the product, act accordingly.** The persons that will use your product may not have your skills.
 They will feel outsided if they can't reproduce your exact gestures.
-Don't skip any part of the process you may assume obvious.
-You are familiar with the new features of the product, your stakeholders aren't.

 1. Do not modify the url by hand (changing an id or any other parameter).
 2. Do not use your url's history.
 Show how to get to your demonstration from the application starting point.
-3. Do not use form auto-fillers
+3. Do not use form auto-fillers.

-* **Describe what you do as you're doing it**.
-You need to present both visually and orally to maximize your sponsor's attention.
+* **Describe what you do as you do it**.
+You need to present both visually and orally to maximize your sponsor's attention. **Quoi décrire en démonstration?**

-* **Show only what needs to be demonstrated**.
-Do not quit the demonstration.
-One of your collegue can use his computer to write down sponsor comment or next sprint tickets.
-Don't excessively move your mouse or click anywhere.
-Turn off your notifications before the review.
+* **Stay focus on your presentation.** Do not quit the demonstration.
+Don't excessively move your mouse or click everywhere.

-* When you need to fill in fake data to demonstrate your feature, **use stakeholders related fake data**.
-For exemple, if you need to add a new customer, act as if your new customer was your sponsor.
-Saying his name out loud will catch his attention.

 * **Increase the value of the MEP** (if any was done during the sprint) at the end of your demonstration, concluding that all features shown during the demonstration are **now in production**.
 The value you added is already available to your client's final user.
+** GIF It's available today !**

-### How to conclude ?
+### How to conclude?

-The demonstration is the starting point of the discussion regarding development to be undertaken during the next sprint.
-This discussion may already have started during the demonstration (uncomplete processes, slight modifications required by the sponsor).

 * **Ask your sponsors if they have questions/remarks**
 * **Switch back to trello to start the review**